 But what exactly is DTS:X?
 And what do you need to take advantage of it in the home?
 Allow us to explain…

 What is DTS:X?

-While Dolby Atmos requires you to add extra height channels to your 5.1 or 7.1 setup, DTS:X will work with standard speaker setups – just like the one you might already have at home.
-It can support up to 32 speaker locations, which equates to 11.2 setups on 2015’s AV receivers.
+While Dolby Atmos requires you to add extra overhead channels to your 5.1 or 7.1 setup, DTS:X works with standard surround speaker setups – just like the one you might already have at home.
+It can support up to 32 speaker locations and up to an 11.2-channel system.

-DTS says it’s flexible, and will work with "any speaker configuration within a hemispherical layout".
+DTS says it’s a flexible codec that will work with "any speaker configuration within a hemispherical layout".

 This is thanks to DTS:X's Multi-Dimensional Audio (MDA) platform, which is open and licence-free and allows movie producers to control the placement, movement and volume of sound objects.

 DTS has also made it possible for users to adjust the volume of just the voices on a soundtrack, making once hard-to-hear dialogue a lot easier to understand.

 Fortunately, most of the home AV industry supports DTS:X, with many manufacturers releasing firmware updates for existing receivers or launching whole new models that support it.

 Denon was one of the first to update its AV receivers.
 You can see a list of updates here, with details of how to update here.
 Arcam, Marantz, Onkyo and Pioneer have also issued updates to their older products.

 On newer products - those on today's shelves - DTS:X comes as standard, just as support for Dolby Atmos does.
 This includes our 2020 Award-winning AV receivers, including the Denon AVC-X3700H and the Sony STR-DN1080.